gizmo-platform/gizmo-platform.github.io/src/startup/config.md

 ### `?
 Address of the field server`

-This question will only be shown if you selected not to use Avahi (mDNS).
-When not using mDNS, you will need to provide an IP address that the Gizmo can communicate with for control information.
-It is recommended that this be a static address, but this is not strictly required (you will, however, have to update your Gizmo if this address is changed which is why Avahi is recommended).
+It is recommended that this be a static address, but this is not strictly required (you will, however, have to update your Gizmo if this address is changed).
+If you network supports Avahi/mDNS/ZeroConf, you may enter `gizmo<team>.local` here and the Gizmo will find your controller using mDNS.

 By default, the address of the machine you are running the `gizmo` tool on will be pre-populated for you.
 If you wish to use another